CityOfZion/standards/Introduction.md

  **Note:** Awards are made at the discretion of CoZ.
 Labels are an indicator of approximate awards and do not represent any guarantee.

  4. When awards for an issue have been distributed, the txid is posted on the github issue or PR.
+This creates a fully transparent, closed loop process for contributors and the community.

  **Note:** If CoZ has not cached your address, we will reach out to acquire it.
 At any time you may change your award address by contacting the leadership team.